-Timeline of Events if You Don't Make Your Student Loan Payments
+What Happens if You Don't Make Your Student Loan Payments?

 What happens when you miss your student loan payments depends on whether you have federal or private loans.

-If you have direct subsidized or unsubsidized loans through the federal government, you get a six-month grace period.
-This starts after graduation.
+If you have direct subsidized or unsubsidized loans through the federal government, you get a six-month grace period starting after graduation.
 You don’t have to make payments on your debt during the grace period.
-If you have Grad PLUS or Parent PLUS loans, you (or the borrower) don’t get a grace period but you can defer your payments for these loans until six months after graduation.
+If you have Grad PLUS or Parent PLUS loans, you (or the borrower) don’t get a grace period, but you can defer your loans until six months after graduation.

-Once the six-month grace period ends, you must start making payments according to your loan agreement’s repayment schedule.
-If you don’t elect for a different repayment plan, you’ll be placed in the Standard Repayment Plan, which has a 10-year term with fixed monthly payments.
+Once the six-month grace period ends, you must start making payments according to the repayment schedule in your loan agreement.
+By default, you’ll be put on a Standard Repayment Plan, which has a 10-year term (repayment period) with fixed monthly payments.
 If you don’t make the payment by the due date, you’ll face consequences.

 If your payment is late by even one day...
 Your loan is considered delinquent.
 The loan will remain delinquent until you pay the past-due loan balance, plus fees.

 If your payment is 30 days late...
 You’ll have to pay a late fee.
 The late fee may be up to 6% of your late payment amount.
 Loan servicers charge late fees on payments more than 30 days past due.

 If your payment is 90 or more days late...
 Your loan servicer will report your late payment to the three major credit bureaus, which can hurt your credit score.